pynetscript/reality/README.md

     - `./cmdrunner.py router/7200.json router/cmd.txt`

 **Script input**
-- SSH Username/Password
+- Username/Password
 - Specify devices as a .json file
-  - See "router/7200.json" as an example
+  - See `router/7200.json` as an example
 - Specify show commands as a .txt file
-  - See "router/cmd.txt" as an example
+  - See `router/cmd.txt` as an example

 **Script output**
 - Cisco IOS command output
 - Errors in screen
 - Progress bar
 - Statistics
-- Log erros in cmdrunner.log
+- Log erros in `cmdrunner.log`
 - Travis CI build notification to Slack private channel